eliotn/p1xt-guide-implementation/thingsILearned.md

 The browser actually compiles javascript.
 Javascript is not interpreted.
 Another word for constant is literal value.
 If you don't understand why something works, learn!
+When summing 4 or more things the algorithm is always take two sums, then sum those things together etc.  Log(n) vs n.